LLHD/Workshops/README.md

 One else?

-Chris, Tucker, Ghennadi need one
+Chris, Tucker, Ghennadi, Joey need one

 Change.
 Competition starts at 5 with teams of 4.